lionel-ict/Game-of-Life-Simulator/README.md

 # Lionel's Game of Life Simulator
 A simple Conway's Game of Life simulator I developed in Java for fun and learning.

-If you want to try it: [download executable jar](https://github.com/lionel-ict/lionels-game-of-life-simulator/raw/master/LionelsGameOfLifeSimulator/lionels-game-of-life.jar)
+If you want to try it: [download executable jar file](https://github.com/lionel-ict/game-of-life-simulator/raw/master/LionelsGameOfLifeSimulator/lionels-game-of-life.jar)

 **Features:**
 - Play / Pause / Step-by-step simulation with ability to change speed.